PHI reforms in right direction, but more work needed

 A hierarchy of Gold, Silver, Bronze and Basic policy categories will be introduced to help consumers compare what is on offer.

-But even policies under the Basic classification will provide mental health services, which are not currently covered under many polices.
+But even policies under the Basic classification will provide mental health services, which are not currently covered under many policies.

 Existing policy holders will be able to upgrade their cover in order to access in-hospital mental health services without having to endure a waiting period.
 And insurers will not be allowed to limit the number of in-hospital mental health sessions a patient can access.